RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

    In the above job, the cluster name is “ldap”.
 You will have to change this to the name of your cluster in all three of the CLUSTER_NAME, CLUSTER_USER, and CLUSTER_PASSWORD environment variables.

 This job waits for the cluster to be in the “Running” state.
-You can submit this job at the same time as the Redis Enterprise CR.
+You can submit this job at the same time as the Redis Enterprise custom resource.
 It will wait for a period of time for the cluster to spin up and then change the configuration.
 This time period is tunable.

-You'll need to create the docker image (i.e., in the example as "you/job-config-ldap:1") and make it available to your K8s cluster.
+You'll need to create the Docker image (i.e., in the example as "you/job-config-ldap:1") and make it available to your K8s cluster.

-You can build this docker image yourself with the following:
+You can build this Docker image yourself with the following:

 1. Dockerfile